-Note 3: The amount available for financing purposes for any individual entity shall not exceed 30% of the Company's net worth, and for other entity, the amount available for financing purposes shall not exceed 30% of the Company's net worth, and the total amount shall not exceed 50% of the Company's net worth.
+Note 3: The amount available for financing purposes for any individual entity shall not exceed 30% of the Company's net worth, and the total amount shall not exceed 50% of the Company's net worth.

 iii.
-Securities held as of December 31, 2023 (excluding investment in subsidiaries, associates and joint ventures):
+Securities held as of December 31, 2024 (excluding investment in subsidiaries, associates and joint ventures):